kpoon02/VirtualBunnyAdoptionCenter/README.md

 - As a user, I want to be able to add adopted bunnies
 - As a user, I want to be able to see my adopted bunnies
 - As a user, I want to be able to save my created adoption profile with my name and adopted bunnies
-- As a user, I want to be able to load my previously created adoption profile
+- As a user, I want to be able to load my previously created adoption profile initially when the application is run